lfn-cnti/bestpractices/user-stories/configuration-best-practices.md

 Kubernetes role based access control has its limitations.
 For example, if an entity has rights to create PODs it eventually gets full control over nodes running the cluster.
 This happens due to the fact that RBAC does not differentiate between a common POD and a privileged POD which has direct access to the host resources.
 Admission controllers are optional components in a cluster enabling a more complex limitation strategy over the cluster.
 They are important security tool, especially in multi user environments.
 ### API server client authentication
 API server supports multiple client authentication technologies.
-These technologies answer different authentication needs and therefore there is not a single choice which can be considered a “best practice”, however there are best practices which can be applied to multiple choices and paramount the security of the API server and to the cluster in general.
+These technologies answer different authentication needs.
+There is not a single choice that can be considered a “best practice”.
+However, there are best practices that can be applied to multiple authentication technologies.
+These settings are paramount to the security of the API server and to the cluster in general.

 #### Anonymous users
 Allowing anonymous (unauthenticated users) is a bad practice in any production environment.
 Make sure `--anonymous-auth` is set to false in the API server configuration.